 The greatest benefit of well-integrated mobile devices is the ease of communicating securely, especially with text messages, images, and videos.
 Always sending electronic protected health information (ePHI) via a secure texting app helps your hospital reduce the risk of HIPAA violations and protects sensitive patient data.

 Whether a patient is coming to the ED for a heart attack, being scanned for a suspected aneurysm, or waiting for the results of any number of tests, every second lost can delay the delivery of life-saving care.
-That’s why your hospital needs robust emergency notification and critical test results solutions.
+That’s why your hospital needs robust communications solutions.

 During an emergency, quickly coordinating the appropriate response is vital.
 This applies to individuals and teams within the hospital, as well as on-call staff who need to be notified when they are required on site.
 And not only do the right providers need to be contacted, but they also need to acknowledge they are on the way.
 Both of these tasks can be accomplished seamlessly with the right technology.